E3SM-Project/polaris/docs/developers_guide/docs.md

 ...
 ```

-Documentation for a component, test group or task in the User's Guide
+Documentation for a component or task in the User's Guide
 should contain information that is needed for users who set up and run the test
 case, including:

 - Documentation for the component itself (if any)

-- A page for each test group with a section for each task:
+- A page for each category of tasks with a section for each task:

-  - A citation or link where the test group is defined (if any)
+  - A citation or link where the test case that is the basis for the tasks is
+    defined (if any)
-  - A brief overview of the tasks within the test group
+  - A brief overview of the common characteristics of the tasks
   - An image showing typical output from one of the tasks
   - A list of (commented) config options that apply to all tasks
   - A (typically brief) description of each task